Lockheed YF-22: Evaluation

 On 23 April 1991, the Lockheed team was announced by Secretary of the Air Force Donald Rice as the winner of the ATF competition.
 The Lockheed team was rated higher on technical aspects, was considered lower risk (the YF-22 flew considerably more hours and sorties than its counterpart), and was considered to have more effective program management.
-Both designs met or exceeded all performance requirements; the YF-23 was stealthier and faster, but the YF-22 was more agile.
+Both designs met or exceeded all performance requirements; the YF-23 was considered stealthier and faster, but the YF-22 was more agile.
 It was speculated in the aviation press that the Lockheed design was also seen as more adaptable to the Navy's NATF, but the Navy abandoned NATF by FY 1992.
 Instead of being retired, as with the case of PAV-1, PAV-2 subsequently flew sorties following the competition – it amassed another 61.6 flying hours during 39 flights.
 On 25 April 1992, the aircraft sustained serious damage during a go-around attempt as a result of pilot-induced oscillations.
 It was repaired but never flew again, and instead served as a static test vehicle thereafter.
 In 1991, it was anticipated that 650 production F-22s would be procured.